Isac-E-Perez/Basic-Django/README.md

        $ pip install --user pipenv

-6. As well as install virtualenv tool.
+6. As well as install virtualenv. virtualenv is a tool to create isolated Python environments. virtualenv creates a folder which contains all the necessary executables to use the packages that a Python project would need.

        $ sudo pip install virtualenv

-7.
+7. Ensure installation by checking the version.
+The version I am using is virtualenv 20.10.0.

+       $ virtualenv --version